visnkmr/netspeed_server_http/README.md

 The data will be available at `http://localhost:6798` as a json file with session upload bytes, session download bytes, today data usage as the three fields in that order.

-- If you wish to run the daemon directly from the source code Steps to install rust is available at bottom of this page [here](https://github.com/visnkmr/ns_daemon/edit/main/README.md#installing-rust).
+- If you wish to run directly from the source code Steps to install rust is available at bottom of this page [here](README.md#installing-rust).

 Clone the project and in the same directory open preffered shell and `cargo run <interface-name>(optional)`.
 You can find the debug executable in `target/debug` folder after running `cargo run`.